fingerprintjs/BotD/docs/response.md

 The format of the response in the Browser API depends on the chosen [`mode`](api.md#initoptions).

-If you use the Server API, you response will always be in `allData` mode (i.e. contain all fields).
+If you use the Server API, your response will always be in `allData` mode (i.e. contain all fields).

 For errors see [error docs](error.md).